tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "I need the code to the door Thang."

 He looked down at the floor weighing his thoughts carefully.
 Like this was something he had thought about many times before.
-The second factory...
-'Doesn't matter, just do job, just work'.
+'The second factory...'
 He looked at me intensely, then he turned opening a drawer removing a small pouch.
 He carefully opened the pouch and removed a card, staring at it before he finally passed it to me.

 ***Jaques LePont - Genetics.
 Primary Clearance***